houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 multiply(one)(two)(trackerFunc)(); // trackerFuncCallCount => 2
 multiply(three)(three)(trackerFunc)(); // trackerFuncCallCount => 9
 ```
 Amazingly enough, we see that `trackerFuncCallCount` is `2` for `one` and `two`.
 This means that, as expected, `trackerFunc` has been called twice.

 We also see that `trackerFuncCallCount` is `9` for `three` and `three`.
 This means that, as expected, `trackerFunc` has been called 9 times.

 Hence, we can easily see that multiplication of two numbers N and M is simply calling an arbitrary function N times and for each call, we call that function M times.

-Finally, we can track the number of times that an arithmetic operation calls `trackerFunc` the in the following table.
+Finally, we can track the number of times that an arithmetic operation calls `trackerFunc` in the following table:

 | Operation | # of `trackerFunc` calls |
 | - | - |